richelbilderbeek/sfi_presentation_20210601/README.md

 # sfi_presentation_20210601

-My SFI presentation of 2021-06-01 about dinosaurs
+My 'Swedish For Internations' (SFI) presentation of 2021-06-01 about dinosaurs.

 ## Dinosaurier